-The Reading and Writing Center (RWC) is located in CG 409, and it is run by the Reading and Writing Center Instructor.
+The Reading and Writing Center (RWC) is located in CG 409, and it is run by the Reading and Writing Center Supervisor, Emily Miller.
 The goals of the Center are to provide tutoring (small group and one-on-one), house specialized software, host instructional workshops, and foster reading and writing-related initiatives across disciplines at the Annandale Campus.

 The Writing Center's mission is to facilitate student success through improved studying, reading, and writing skills.
 Our tutors assist students in all subjects and disciplines with every aspect of the reading and writing processes.
 Regardless of ability level, we can and will help students improve their reading and writing abilities.
 View the Presentation below and read our Philosophy of Tutoring for more information on our tutors' qualifications and training.

 Philosophy of Tutoring